-missiles in two phases.
+(S/NF) The Soviet Union provided Somalia with SA-2 and SA-3 missiles in two phases.
 In 1973, SA-2 missiles were installed in classic Soviet style in Mogadishu.
 Buildings, bunkers, and the necessary support structures were constructed, then the missiles were delivered.
 In 1976-77, the remaining SA-2 battalions and all the SA-3 battalions were established but were deployed in a short period of time.
 During this time period, some of the units had no permanent site preparation as the units were deployed directly into desert locations where they remain.

-(S/NT) There are three missile brigades in Somalia; two for SA-2 and one for SA-3 missiles.
+SA-2 and one for SA-3 missiles.
 Each SA-2 battalion site has six launchers and each SA-3 site has three four-rail launchers.